 The stakes are high.
 Public sector organizations managing megaprojects face a choice: continue with the status quo, relying on tighter control, stricter contracts, and more risk management, or embrace a different approach that addresses the root causes of inefficiency.
 Persisting with current methods is like continuing to treat diabetes with medication alone while neglecting necessary lifestyle changes.
 The escalating costs and stagnant productivity metrics tell the story—one where the status quo presents greater risks than trying something new, particularly for professionals looking to enhance their contributions to project success.

-In the case of the Canadian project referenced above, inflation of 35% in materials and labour between 2020 and 2024 might explain a rise from $525 million to $750 million.
+In the case of the Canadian project referenced above, inflation of about 65% in materials and labour between 2017 and 2024 might explain a rise from $525 million to $866 million.
 But the leap to $3.84 billion reflects something else: systemic waste — the outcome of an industry that has doubled down on methods that – without lifestyle changes, or changes in the way work is procured, managed, and delivered — exacerbate rather than alleviate the problem.

 The construction industry’s productivity challenges are not new, but persisting with the same conventional strategies seems to be having the cumulative effect of treating diabetes with something that amounts to… more sugar.
 It’s time to break this cycle and embrace a holistic, adaptive approach — one that values collaboration, flexibility, and trust over rigid control.
 By integrating collaborative contracting, Lean Construction, and Commitment-based Management, we can escape the productivity trap, deliver projects more efficiently, and build a more rewarding work environment for everyone involved.